HR guides

 Offering re-engagement on new terms

-When an employer cannot get the employee’s agreement there is another option for the employer.
+When an employer cannot get the employee’s agreement there is currently another option for the employer.
 Providing the employer can demonstrate a sound business reason for the change, carries out consultation obligations as required (which could also involve collective consultation as well as individual consultation), warns that any continued refusal could result in the termination of employment and offers re-engagement on the new terms a subsequent dismissal could be fair.

 This guide is intended for guidance only and should not be relied upon for specific advice.